ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

 ## Setup a {{site.data.keyword.cos_short}} bucket with PowerAI Vision Trial

-In this section, you will download PowerAI Vision Trial and upload it to a {{site.data.keyword.cos_short}} bucket later to be used with {{site.data.keyword.bplong_notm}} to create a VPC.
+In this section, you will download PowerAI Vision Trial and upload it to a {{site.data.keyword.cos_short}}(COS) bucket later to be used with {{site.data.keyword.bplong_notm}} to create a VPC.

 Download the PowerAI Vision Trial by clicking on the [download link](http://ibm.biz/vision_trial).
+Once downloaded, extract the contents of the `tar` file.

   You may be asked to provide your IBMid (the one you use to log into your IBM Cloud account).
 The download is approx. 15GB.
   {:tip}